Trevor Moore Game Preview: Kings vs. Kraken

 Moore Season Stats Insights

-- In Moore's 26 games played this season he's scored in 10 of them, but has yet to post a multi-goal effort.
+- In 28 games this season, Moore has averaged 17:03 on the ice, while putting up a plus-minus rating of +9.

+- Moore has a goal in 12 games this year out of 28 games played, including multiple goals three times.

-- In 16 of 26 games this year, Moore has recorded a point, and five of those games included multiple points.
+- In 18 of 28 games this season, Moore has registered a point, and five of those games included multiple points.

-- Moore has posted an assist in a game eight times this season in 26 games played, including multiple assists once.
+- Moore has posted an assist in a game eight times this year in 28 games played, including multiple assists once.

-- Moore has an implied probability of 56.1% to eclipse his point total based on the odds.
+- Moore has an implied probability of 57.1% to go over his point total based on the odds.

 Sign up for Underdog fantasy today.